javiabellan/machine-learning/readme.md

   - **Covarianc matrix Adaptation evolution** (CMA-ES)
 - **Hyperparameter Gradient Descent**
 - **Probabilistic Extrapolation of Learning Curves**: in order to do early stopping
+- **Multi-fidelity optimization**:
+  - What is it?:
-- **Multi-fidelity optimization**: Make training faster (Ssbsets of the data, fewer epochs) to evaluate faster.
+    - Make training faster to evaluate sooner.
+(Subset of the data, fewer iterations or epochs)
+    - Avoid unnecesary bad trainings (Early stopping)
   - **Successive halving**: Many models with tiny data fraction.
 Then pick up best and increase data.
 Similar to PSO
   - **HyperBand**: Imporvement of Successive halving.
   - **BOHB**: Combine Bayesian Optimization and Hyperband.